1 Day Gorilla Trekking in Rwanda

 - Porter fees.

-While it is a short tour, 1 day of Gorilla Trekking in Rwanda requires several essentials for a memorable experience with the Giant Apes in their natural habitat.
+While it is a quick tour, 1 day of gorilla trekking in Rwanda requires several essentials for a memorable experience with the giant apes in their natural habitat.
 Would you like to know the things to pack for this short gorilla tour?
 You will need to bring your passport and the gorilla permit.
-Enough drinking water (at least 2 liters), and some energy-giving snacks.
+Enough drinking water (at least 2 litres), and some energy-giving snacks.
 Sturdy hiking boots with enough ankle support.
 A waterproof and breathable rain jacket because the rains are quite unpredictable.

-In conclusion, Gorilla Trekking is one of the must-do adventures in Africa.
-But most times travelers are limited by time hence our perfectly tailor-made 1 day Gorilla Trekking Tour in Rwanda.
-This introduces visitors to one of the 12 habituated gorilla families in Volcanoes National Park for a face-to-face encounter with the Giant Apes in their natural habitat.
+In conclusion, gorilla trekking is one of the must-do adventures in Africa.
+But most times, travellers are limited by time, hence our perfectly tailor-made 1 day Gorilla Trekking Tour in Rwanda.
+This introduces visitors to one of the 12 habituated gorilla families in Volcanoes National Park for a face-to-face encounter with the giant apes in their natural habitat.
 Talk to your team of experts for more information on our 1 Day Gorilla Trekking Tour in Rwanda.
 Tell us how we can make your dream of getting up close and personal with the mountain gorillas come true.